On Computing the Maximum Parsimony Score of a Phylogenetic Network: Introduction

-For softwired parsimony we show in Section \ref{softwired_sec}, Theorem \ref{thm:rootedhard}, that the problem is NP-hard even for binary characters, and we additionally show that NP-hardness cannot be overcome by considering only so-called binary tree-child time-consistent networks (Theorem \ref{softwired_treechild_thm}).
-In fact, we show that it is not only difficult to compute the softwired parsimony score exactly, but that it is also extremely difficult to approximate: for any constant $\epsilon > 0$ an approximation factor of $|X|^{1-\epsilon}$ is not possible in polynomial time, unless P=NP, where $|X|$ denotes the number of species under investigation.
-This holds even for tree-child time-consistent networks (Theorem \ref{thm:sat}).
-This shows that the trivial approximation factor of $|X|$ is in a certain sense the best that is possible in polynomial time.
-For binary networks we show a slightly weaker inapproximability threshold: $|X|^{\frac{1}{3}-\epsilon}$ (Theorem \ref{thm:sat2}). \cyan{Both the hardness and inapproximability results described here for the softwired model are stronger than the result given in \cite{jin2009parsimony}, which shows APX-hardness on nonbinary networks. \snew{We note that the} hardness results in \cite{nguyen2007reconstructing} are not directly comparable, since they adopt the \emph{recombination network} model of phylogenetic networks (see e.g. \cite{HusonRuppScornavacca10,twotrees} and also the discussion in \cite{jin2009parsimony}).}
+In Section~\ref{softwired_sec}, \leo{we consider the complexity of computing the softwired parsimony score.
+Previously, this problem was shown to be NP-hard and APX-hard but only for nonbinary networks with outdegree at most~20~\cite{jin2009parsimony}.
+We show in Theorem~\ref{thm:rootedhard} that the softwired parsimony problem is NP-hard even for binary networks (and binary characters) and we additionally show that NP-hardness cannot be overcome by considering only so-called binary tree-child time-consistent networks (Theorem \ref{softwired_treechild_thm}).
+Moreover, we show a much stronger inapproximability than the APX-hardness shown in~\cite{jin2009parsimony}.
+We show that, for any constant $\epsilon > 0$, an approximation factor of $|X|^{1-\epsilon}$ is not possible in polynomial time, unless P~$=$~NP, where $|X|$ denotes the number of species under investigation.
+Moreover,} this holds even for tree-child time-consistent networks (Theorem \ref{thm:sat}).
+Our inapproximability result shows that a trivial approximation factor of $|X|$ is in a certain sense the best that is possible in polynomial time. \leo{For binary networks we show a slightly weaker inapproximability threshold: $|X|^{\frac{1}{3}-\epsilon}$ (Theorem \ref{thm:sat2}).} We note that the hardness results \leo{in}~\cite{nguyen2007reconstructing} are not directly comparable \leo{to our results}, since they adopt the \emph{recombination network} model of phylogenetic networks (see e.g. \cite{HusonRuppScornavacca10,twotrees} and also the discussion \leo{in} \cite{jin2009parsimony}).